Summary

 Step 4: Execution

-Your application code receives this tool_use block, parses it, and executes the actual function.
-This is where the real work happens — you make the API call, run the database query, perform the calculation, or whatever the tool does:
+The application code receives this tool_use block, parses it, and executes the actual function.
+This is where the real work occurs: the API call is made, the database query is run, the calculation is performed, or whatever else the tool does:

 # Your code — NOT the model's code